JanAdell/Project-2-Research-Ai-RPG-Design/README.md

 AI Design is partically important in RPG games, since as they're usually based on progression and narrative, we need the AI to grow in parallel to the player.

 ![](https://github.com/JanAdell/Project-2-Research-Ai-RPG-Design/blob/master/Research%20References/Website/GrotesqueKaleidoscopicIndianspinyloach-size_restricted.gif?raw=true)
 > Monster Hunter: World - Iceborne.
-A palico reacting to his hunter being staggered by helping him.
+A palico reacting to their hunter being staggered by helping them.

 ## Different kinds of AI